Doteveryone/diversity-tool-microsite/index.md

 [Turn your results into charts &rarr;](/)

+## 3. Find out how to improve

+Finding out how diverse your organisation is is only a starting point.
+Next you'll need to interpret what this means, and how to improve.

+The following resources can help with getting started:

+* (links here)

 ## You’re in good company

 Here are some of the organisations who used this tool to find out about their diversity: